tungnguyen0304/Maps_Version_0.5/README.md

 ## What you'll do
 Get an API key from the Google API Console and register the key to your app.
 Create the Wander app, which has an embedded Google Map.
 Add custom features to your app such as markers and styling.
 Enable location tracking in your app.

 ## Obtain the API key

 1. Open the debug version of the google_maps_api.xml file.
 2. In the file, look for a comment with a long URL.
 The URL's parameters include specific information about your app.
 3. Copy and paste the URL into a browser.
 4. Follow the prompts to create a project in the Google API Console.
 Because of the parameters in the provided URL, the API Console knows to automatically enable the Google Maps Android API.
 5. Create an API key and click Restrict Key to restrict the key's use to Android apps.
 The generated API key should start with AIza.
 6. In the google_maps_api.xml file, paste the key into the google_maps_key string where it says YOUR_KEY_HERE.

+Hahaha